zeroluck/docs/sources/admin-guide/oxTrust/configuration.md

 * _Federation Hosting:_ The Federation hosting is enabled by default.
 However, the creation and management of federations can be complicated.
 Gluu offers an additional service called *Federation Registry* that makes the creation and management of identity federations simple and easy.

+* _Self-Service Password Reset:_ The Self-Service Password Reset is disabled by default.
+For Self-Service Password Reset to work SMTP Server(see below) should be configured as well.

 * _Cache Refresh:_ This is the mechanism which pulls and synchonises user information from a remote LDAP/Active Directory with the local LDAP of Gluu server.
 The Gluu server administrator needs to provide sufficient information including username and password before enabling this option.

 * _SCIM Support:_ If the organization already has an identity management or provisioning system in place, the SCIM protocol can be used to push and synchronise the existing identity data into the Gluu Server.